SamWindell/Signet/docs/usage.md

 ## embed-sampler-info
 ### Description:
-Sample Info Embedder: embeds sampler metadata into the audio file(s), such as the root note, the velocity mapping range and the note mapping range.
+Embeds sampler metadata into the audio file(s), such as the root note, the velocity mapping range and the note mapping range.

 ### Usage:
   `embed-sampler-info` `[OPTIONS]` `COMMAND`